tasmota/docs/docs/Scripting-Language.md

 Subroutines end with the next `#` or `>` line or break.
 Subroutines may be nested
 Parameters can be numbers or strings and on type mismatch are converted

 If `#define USE_SCRIPT_SUB_COMMAND` is included in your `user_config_override.h`, a subroutine may be invoked via the Console or MQTT using the subroutine's name.
 For example, a declared subroutine `#SETLED(num)` may be invoked by typing `SETLED 1` in the Console.
 The parameter `1` is passed into the `num` argument.
-This also works with string parameters.
+This also works with string parameters. since Tasmota capitalizes all commands you must use upper case labels.

 It is possible to "replace" internal Tasmota commands.
 For example, if a `#POWER1(num)` subroutine is declared, the command `POWER1` is processed in the scripter instead of in the main Tasmota code.